mina0774/mina0774/README.md

 ### Hi there 👋
+# 🌱 I'm currently looking for a job !

 <!--
 **mina0774/mina0774** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.